JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 ### Database Migration Service (DMS)

 - Quickly and securely migrate dbs to aws.
-It is resilient and self-healing. - Source db can remain available while this happens. - It supports Homogeneous and Heterogeneous replications. - It also provides continuous data replication using CDC. - To use DMS, you must create EC2 instance to perform the replication tasks.
+It is resilient and self-healing. - Source db can remain available while this happens. - It supports Homogeneous and Heterogeneous replications. - It also provides continuous data replication using CDC. - To use DMS, you must create EC2 instance to perform the replication tasks. **[- AWS DMS does not migrate empty tables.]**
     - Sources & Targets:
     ![alt text](image-49.png)